 As I mentioned before, my word for 2019 is PEACE.
 I am looking forward to taking time to relax and unwind, and more importantly to disconnect on a regular basis.

-The easiest thing for me to incorporate in my relaxation routine is evening showers and a skin care routine.
+The easiest thing for me to incorporate into my relaxation routine is evening showers and a skincare routine.
 I know, who doesn’t shower?
 But the reality is when I am so busy, I end up taking showers midday and then being on the run.
-If I can get in a routine of evening showers and then spending some time on my skin care – facial scrubs, face masks, moisturizers, home pedicures, and the like – it will help me to unwind before bed, and have me doing something for myself each day even if its only 15 minutes.
+If I can get in a routine of evening showers and then spending some time on my skincare – facial scrubs, face masks, moisturizers, home pedicures, and the like – it will help me to unwind before bed, and have me doing something for myself each day even if its only 15 minutes.

 One thing I’d like to incorporate into a relaxation routine is regular massages.
 Once upon a time, I thought people who went for regular massages were spoiled and that it was a luxury.
 The reality is that for a lot of people, myself included, its a form of therapy.
 Just like going to the chiropractor helps me to maintain my good health, going for regular massages and body work will help me to continue to feel like myself, and keep all that stress I hold onto in my muscles to release.